Origin | Anterior surface of the sacrum (around the level of S2 to S4) Gluteal surface of the ilium Sacrotuberous ligament |

 Origin & Insertion

-The piriformis originates on the anterior surface of the sacrum at around the level of S2 to S4, the spinal region of the gluteal muscles, the capsule of the adjacent sacroiliac joint, the gluteal surface of the ilium near the margin of the greater sciatic notch, and sometimes the sacrotuberous ligament.
-It then inserts onto the greater trochanter of the femur on the medial side of the superior aspect [4].
+The piriformis muscle originates from various regions, including the anterior surface of the sacrum between levels S2 to S4, the spinal area of the gluteal muscles, the capsule of the adjacent sacroiliac joint, the gluteal surface of the ilium near the margin of the greater sciatic notch, and occasionally the sacrotuberous ligament.
+Its insertion point is located on the medial side of the superior aspect of the greater trochanter of the femur [4].

 Actions